Chase Date: March 18, 2012

 Severe Risks: SPC Outlooks

-Jeff Duda, Cory Watkins and myself piled into my truck and left Norman around 11 am in a caravan with Eric Treece with an initial target of Shamrock, TX.
-We made pretty good time and arrived in Shamrock around 1:30 to find a pretty big circus of chasers in town.
-After some Dairy Queen, we headed south of town.
+Jeff, Cory and myself left Norman around 11 am in a caravan with Eric Treece.
+Our initial target was Shamrock, Texas.
+Making very good time, we ended up in Shamrock around 1:30.
+Shamrock was full of storm chasers.
+After grabbing some DQ, we headed south of town to wait.

 We parked just south of Childress and waited for the storm to get its act together.
-It started to split and seemed to have trouble throwing off the left split, but eventually was able to do so.
-We took a creaky bridge across the red river east of Childress into Oklahoma.
+After an updraft split, the storm seemed to struggle to shed the left split.
+Eventually the storm was able to complete the split, so we took a creaky bridge across the Red River south of Hollis.

-We went through Mangum, and up to the east SH-9 route and went west on the dirt road option and observed our first tornado of the day – a brief snaky tornado next to the rain core.
-Northbound along dirt roads we stopped momentarily and got out, and lightning struck right behind us giving us all a giant scare.
+After going through Mangum, we observed our first tornado of the day – a brief snaky tornado next to the rain core.
+We stopped momentarily and got out to observe.
+A very close cloud-to-ground lightning strike got us all back into the vehicle fast.

-We decided to run back to the paved option north (283/34) and stay north of the lowering as it was still west of the road.
-We observed 2 more tornadoes, one of them a brief slim cone and the other tornado a very nice elephant trunk and rope.
-The motion of the elephant trunk is depicted at the end of my youtube video, and was quite intense.
+The strategy was to stay north of the lowering as it was still west of 283.
+We observed 2 more tornadoes, one of them a brief slim cone and the other tornado a very nice elephant trunk and rope out.